FalsePattern/ChromaBeam/README.md

+# -----------!!!2021-03-25  UPDATE!!!-----------
+The game is being rewritten using Java 16 and LWJGL 3, with a custom-made game engine specifically built for the component densities achievable with huge circuits.
+You can track the development progress at https://github.com/FalsePattern/NewChromaBeam.
+This repository is archived from now on, and all further development will be done on the new repository.

+# -----------Original Description-----------

 ChromaBeam is a digital logic simulation game that uses lasers as signals.
 The game is heavily inspired by Logic World and OCTOPTICOM.

 Note: Development of this project has been halted indefinitely.